 What is Geocentric?

-Including Aristotle in classical Greece as well as many other theories of ancient civilizations, There was a standard description in the cosmos about the earth always being at the center.
+Including Aristotle in classical Greece as well as many other theories of ancient civilizations, There was a standard description in the cosmos about the earth always being at the centre.

-In many ancient civilizations and many medieval philosophers, they proceeded with an assumption of the geometric model that the earth is spherical and that it does not have a flat surface.
+In many ancient civilizations and many medieval philosophers, they assumed the geometric model that the earth is spherical and does not have a flat surface.

 What is Heliocentric?

 In the subject of astrophysics, the heliocentric model is totally the opposite of the geocentric model.
-The theory of assumption of the sun being at the center of the universe was developed long back in the 3rd century.
+The theory of the assumption of the sun being at the centre of the universe was developed long back in the 3rd century.

 However, even though this theory had come back long back in the 3rd century, a proper model of this theory was not proposed until the 16th century.